jnozzi/cocoadev.com/SiteContent/General/CheckboxInTableWithoutSelectingRow.markdown

 ----

-Anyone know how to set [[NSTableView]] (or its delegate) up so that I can flip checkboxes in one of its columns without the row that the checkbox sits in becoming selected?
-The delegate implements <code>tableView:shouldSelectRow:</code> but it doesn't tell me which column I'm clicking - for clicks in other columns selection should work normally. --[[GrahamCox]]
+Anyone know how to set General/NSTableView (or its delegate) up so that I can flip checkboxes in one of its columns without the row that the checkbox sits in becoming selected?
+The delegate implements     tableView:shouldSelectRow: but it doesn't tell me which column I'm clicking - for clicks in other columns selection should work normally. --General/GrahamCox

 ----
-Stupid question first: does <code>tableView:shouldSelectRow:</code> or <code>tableView:setObjectValue:forTableColumn:row:</code> get called first?
-If it's <code>setObject</code>..., you can just remember to ignore the next selection. --[[JediKnil]]
+Stupid question first: does     tableView:shouldSelectRow: or     tableView:setObjectValue:forTableColumn:row: get called first?
+If it's     setObject..., you can just remember to ignore the next selection. --General/JediKnil

 ----

-<code>shouldSelectRow;</code> gets called before <code>setObjectValue:</code> unfortunately.
-Also, in the case where the row is already selected, <code>shouldSelectRow:</code> isn't called at all, though for my purposes that doesn't matter.
+    shouldSelectRow; gets called before     setObjectValue: unfortunately.
+Also, in the case where the row is already selected,     shouldSelectRow: isn't called at all, though for my purposes that doesn't matter.
 However, if you were to set a flag on one method and clear it on the other, you wouldn't always get the call to clear it, leaving it the wrong state.
 Sigh.
-All for the lack of passing the column to <code>shouldSelectRow:</code>. --GC
+All for the lack of passing the column to     shouldSelectRow:. --GC

 ----